int3grate/doomsday_machine/README.md

 The code is written so that when ran in a MicroPython environment, it will use the MicroPython libraries instead of the mock libraries.
 If ran on a normal PC, mock libraries will be used that simulate the display.

+It requires MicroPython Neopixel library and math library.

 ### Simulator Instructions

 In order to run the simulator, you need pygame installed.